ASUCICREPO/AskUSDA/README.md

 # AskUSDA - USDA Chatbot

-AskUSDA is an AI-powered chatbot and admin dashboard that helps the public, farmers, and ranchers quickly find accurate information from USDA programs and services.
+AskUSDA is an intelligent AI-powered chatbot that helps  the public, farmers, and ranchers quickly find accurate information from USDA programs and services.
 It uses AWS Bedrock Knowledge Bases, a serverless backend, and a modern Next.js frontend with a hover-over chatbot experience.

 ---